Azure-Samples/active-directory-xamarin-native-v2/1-Basic/README.md

     No valid client certificate found in the request.
 No valid certificates found in the user's certificate store.
 Please try again choosing a different authentication method.
     ```

 - On Windows 10 desktop UWP application, if you enabled the settings described in [UWP specific considerations](#UWP-specific-considerations), the list of certificates is presented, however if you choose to use your PIN, the PIN window is never presented.
 This is a known limitation with Web authentication broker in UWP applications running on Windows 10 (this works fine on Windows Phone 10).
 As a work around, you will need to click on the **sign in with other options** link and then choose **Sign-in with a username and password instead**, provide your password and go through the phone authentication.
+See also https://docs.microsoft.com/windows/uwp/security/web-authentication-broker for more debugging options related to the Web authentication broker used by MSAL.NET on the UWP platform

 ## Moving from sample to production